-In [14] an approach is introduced which aims to archive adaptive real-time performance through reorganizations of the society.
+[15] presents an approach which aims to archive adaptive real-time performance through reorganizations of the society.
 As a domain of application, production systems are used throughout that paper.
 Whereas that paper focuses on adaptive agents, this paper concentrates on adaptation of an organizational model that abstracts from agents and specifies elements on the level of roles the agents can fulfill.

 The work presented in this paper can also be compared with the work on institutions as a way to describe multi-agent organizations.
-In [7] an institution is said to structure interactions and enforce individual and social behavior by obliging everybody to act according to norms.
-In that same paper, a formalization language is introduced for such an institution.
-The approach to use dynamic expression as a restriction of the behavior of agents allocated to that role used in this paper is also expressive enough to describe such norms.
-For example, in [20] an example of a norms is said to be the following: "Students are prohibited from sitting the exam if they have not completed the assignment" such can easily be formulated in terms of a dynamic property for the student role.
+In [8] an institution is said to structure interactions and enforce individual and social behavior by obliging everybody to act according to norms, and a formalization language is introduced for such an institution.
+The approach to use dynamic expressions as a restriction of the behavior of agents allocated to that role used in this paper is also expressive enough to describe such norms.
+For example, in [21] an example of a norms is the following: "Students are prohibited from sitting the exam if they have not completed the assignment".
+Such a norm can easily be formulated in terms of a dynamic property for the student role.
 The approach presented in this paper could therefore also be applied to institutions and normative organizations.
+In [2] an adaptation mechanism of norms is proposed using an evolutionary approach contrary to the pre-specified knowledge assumed in this paper.
+Such an evolutionary approach can be incorporated in RQSM and DODM, allowing them to derive requirements and design objects for certain environmental conditions and goals without using pre-specified knowledge.

-Finally, in the field of coalition formation (see e.g. [18, 23]), the main purpose of forming a coalition is to perform a task that cannot be performed by a single agent.
-That work can be combined with our approach by addressing the problem of the allocation of agents to roles, after the change of the organizational model by our approach.
+Finally, in the field of coalition formation (see e.g. [19, 24]), the main purpose of forming a coalition is to perform a task that cannot be performed by a single agent.
+That work can be combined with our approach by addressing the problem of the allocation of agents to roles, after the change of the organizational model by the approach presented in this paper.